Theoretical Radio Signals from Radio-Band Gravitational Waves Converted from the Neutron Star Magnetic Field: Signal spectral line characteristics and frequency characteristics

-Hence, we can consider the massless, one-dimensional representation of the Poincar\'{e} group, which is satisfied by the condition of four-momentum $P_\mu P^\mu=0$ and characterized by a definite value of the helicity $h$.
-The helicity $h$ is defined as the projection of the total angular momentum on the direction of motion $h=\mathbf{J} \cdot \hat{\mathbf{n}}$, where $\hat{\mathbf{n}}$ is the propagation direction of the GW and $\mathbf{J}=\mathbf{L}+\mathbf{S}$ is the total angular momentum defined as the sum of orbital $\mathbf{L}$ and spin angular momenta $\mathbf{S}$.
-When the direction of motion rotates by an angle $\psi$, the helicity eigenstate $|h\rangle$ undergoes a transformation as
+Therefore, we can examine the massless, one-dimensional representation of the Poincar\'{e} group, which is defined by the condition of four-momentum $P_\mu P^\mu=0$ and is characterized by a specific value of helicity $h$.
+Helicity $h$ is defined as the projection of total angular momentum onto the direction of motion, expressed as $h=\mathbf{J} \cdot \hat{\mathbf{n}}$, where $\hat{\mathbf{n}}$ represents the propagation direction of the gravitational wave (GW) and $\mathbf{J}=\mathbf{L}+\mathbf{S}$ denotes the total angular momentum, which is the sum of orbital angular momentum $\mathbf{L}$ and spin angular momentum $\mathbf{S}$.
+Upon rotating the direction of motion by an angle $\psi$, the helicity eigenstate $|h\rangle$ is transformed as follows:

-Combining Eqs. (\ref{gw-trans}) and (\ref{gw-helicity}), we can obtain the helicity of GWs (as well as the massless gravitons) $h=\pm 2$.
-Finally, we can obtain that gravitons, which are particles with no mass with helicity $\pm 2$ that move along null geodesics, are consistent with the linearization of general relativity and modern quantum field theory.
-This means that their theoretical speed should be the speed of light $c$.
-Observations have confirmed this, measuring the speed of GWs to be nearly identical to the speed of light \cite{Romano:2023bge}.
+By combining Eqs. (\ref{gw-trans}) and (\ref{gw-helicity}), the helicity of gravitational waves, as well as that of massless gravitons, can be determined to be $h=\pm 2$.
+In conclusion, gravitons, massless particles with helicity $\pm 2$ that propagate along null geodesics, are compatible with the linearization of general relativity and contemporary quantum field theory.
+This indicates that their theoretical speed ought to equal the speed of light, denoted as $c$.
+Observations have verified this, indicating that the speed of gravitational waves is nearly equivalent to the speed of light \citep{Romano:2023bge}.

 Because the massless gravitons propagate along null geodesics, there is no change in their velocity, and therefore no Maxwell velocity distribution law for them.
-Hence, that the frequency distribution $f_{d}(\omega)$ at temperature $T$ broadened by the collision of spectral lines is invalid
+Hence, the frequency distribution $f_{d}(\omega)$ at temperature $T$ broadened by the collision of spectral lines is invalid